John Wymer: Biography

 On his return to England he worked at Hoxne, Sproughton, and Clacton.
 In 1976 he married his second wife, Mollie Spurling, after the dissolution of his first marriage in 1972.
 He lectured at the University of East Anglia in Norwich, writing The Palaeolithic Age (1982) and Palaeolithic Sites in East Anglia (1985).
 Later he worked for the Norfolk Archaeological Unit excavating sites from all periods.

 In the 1990s, together with Wessex Archaeology he was commissioned by English Heritage to map and assess the known Palaeolithic sites across Britain.
 The published two volume The Lower Palaeolithic Occupation of Britain (1999) has become the key reference work for the period.
 Clive Gamble described it as archaeology's equivalent of Pevsener's The Buildings of England in providing the foundation stone for future study in the field.

 Just before his death, he was closely involved in discoveries at Pakefield that put human occupation north of the Alps back by 200,000 years to c.
 700,000 BP.

-He was elected a Fellow of the Society of Antiquaries in 1963 and was also a Fellow of the British Academy as well as Secretary of the Suffolk Institute of Archaeology and History from 1977–84, a Vice-President from 1985 and its President from 2001.
+He was elected a fellow of the Society of Antiquaries in 1963 and was also a fellow of the British Academy as well as secretary of the Suffolk Institute of Archaeology and History from 1977 to 1984, a vice-president from 1985 and its president from 2001.
 In 1998 a festschrift was published in his honour.
 In 2002 the British Academy awarded him its Clark Medal for Prehistoric Archaeology.
 His honorary doctorate was awarded by the University of Reading in recognition of his decades of scholarship.

 He is remembered by the archaeological community for his approachability, concision and enthusiasm as well as his exquisite technical drawings.
 Outside the field, he enjoyed real ale and playing the piano, with an especial fondness for the boogie-woogie style of Jimmy Yancey.